mahes-a/2023/microsoft-fabric/EnglishAsCodeFabricAnalytics.md

 **Let's begin data transformations in English!**

-- We select only the required columns and add date column from timestamp columns , Since we enabled verbose mode underlying sql query for the requested data transformation is displayed , validate the query
+- By provding english instructions , we select only the required columns and add date column from timestamp columns , Since we enabled verbose mode underlying sql query for the requested data transformation is displayed , validate the query

   <img width="880" alt="image" src="https://github.com/mahes-a/2023/assets/120069348/636f4209-c571-418c-89d3-543102534184">